pmillerdev/joke-generator/README.md

 # joke-generator
-A VueJS app that creates a joke at the click of a button
+A VueJS app that creates a random joke at the click of a button